Can I really become independently wealthy? (Yes, it’s possible!)

-The good news is that building wealth is quite simple (which is not the same as easy).
-Whether you make a 6-figure income or you make $40k/year, you are capable of becoming independently wealthy.
+The good news is that building financial wealth is quite simple (which is not the same as easy).
+Whether you make a 6-figure annual income or you make $40k/year, you are capable of becoming independently wealthy.

 That’s the good news.

-The bad news (or, the *not as good* news) is that creating wealth takes time, patience, diligence, sacrifice, focus, commitment, and … should I go on?
+The bad news (or, the *not as good* news) is that creating true wealth takes time, patience, diligence, sacrifice, focus, commitment, and … should I go on?

 In other words, if you want to achieve independent wealth, you’re going to have to get *serious*.
 And, you might even have to get uncomfortable.